steelerose/youtube_tv/README.md

-youtube-tv
+YouTube TV
 ==========

-Uses the YouTube API to generate a continuous stream of videos
+Perfect for the modern attention span - uses the YouTube API to generate a continuous video stream.